 Week 1

 No tutorials.
 Students to prepare and read reading for Lecture 1.

 Week 2

 Discussion: basic concepts of archaeology, colonialism and archaeology

 Week 3

 Discussion: whether any impact of Hollywood movies on our understanding of archaeology

 Weeks 4

+Public Holiday - Lunar New Year Holiday

+Week 5

 Discussion: questions about dating and interpreting the archaeological evidence

-Week 5-8
+Week 6-8

 No tutorials: will be replaced by a field trip to an archaeological site/place in Hong Kong.

 Week 9

 Discussion: archaeology and gender

 Week 10

+Discussion: maritime archaeology

+Week 11

 Discussion: questions about ethnoarchaeology

-Week 11
+Week 12

 Discussion: questions about archaeology and religion

-Week 12

-Discussion: public archaeology

 Week 13

+Reading Week.
+No tutorials.
+Students to prepare and read reading

+Week 14

-Discussion: archaeology and heritage management
+Discussion: public archaeology and heritage management